russelltsherman/golang/doc/loops/for.md

 # Golang For loop

+Go has only one looping construct, the for loop.

+The basic for loop has three components separated by semicolons:

+the init statement: executed before the first iteration the condition expression: evaluated before every iteration the post statement: executed at the end of every iteration The init statement will often be a short variable declaration, and the variables declared there are visible only in the scope of the for statement.

+The loop will stop iterating once the boolean condition evaluates to false.

 ## A simple for loop

 It is similar that we use in other programming languages like C, C++, Java, C#, etc.